TV Pilot Script

-I am an International filmmaker based in Canada and shaped by Latin American and European influences.
-After growing up immersed in classic Hollywood and International cinema, I graduated summa cum laude in Cinema and Photography, along with a minor in Writing, from Ithaca College (NY).
+I am an International and multicultural filmmaker based in Canada and shaped by diverse Latin American and European influences.
+After growing up immersed in classic Hollywood, Mexican and International cinema, I graduated summa cum laude in Cinema & Photography, along with a minor in Writing, from Ithaca College (Ithaca, NY).

-My short films have been shown at 30 film festivals around the world and on TV (including Cinemax and the syndicated show "Sprockets and Splices").
-I have written 15 feature-length screenplays and currently compete with my most recent works.
-An animatic storyboard of one of my scripts was one of 11 semi-finalists competing for a $100,000 prize at Amazon Studios.
+My short films have been shown at 30 film festivals around the world and on TV (including Cinemax, Mexican National TV and the US syndicated show SPROCKETS AND SPLICES).
+An animatic storyboard of one of my scripts was one of 11 semi-finalists competing for a $100,000 USD prize at Amazon Studios.
 Over the last few years, I have concentrated on screenwriting.
 In 2017, I entered 7 different scripts to International competitions and they all reached semi-finals or finals at least once, for a total of over 20 placements so far, including the second round of selection at the Sundance Institute.